 Felix also holds a BA in architecture from the University of California, Berkeley.
 His work has been exhibited at the Aedes Architecture Forum in Berlin (2019).

-Alejandro Duran is a Designer at PAU.
+Alejandro Duran is an Associate at PAU.
 Prior to joining PAU, Alejandro worked at the offices of Robert A.M.
 Stern Architects and DXA Studio in New York City.
 His work experience encompasses projects ranging from a large mixed-use building in Berlin, Germany to a masterplan in Southern California, as well as multifamily projects in New York City.

 He holds Bachelor of Arts degrees in Music and Urban Planning from the University of California, San Diego, and received his Master of Architecture from the Yale School of Architecture, where he was a graduate student researcher for The Urban Atlas, an initiative studying port cities in northern Europe in collaboration with Chalmers University in Gothenburg, Sweden.
 While at Yale he also served as an editor for Retrospecta 40 and Paprika!, and co-led educational partnerships between the Yale School of Architecture and New Haven public schools.